 Should a party intending to appeal believe they have been given inadequate time to prepare their written documents, a written request for extension of time may be submitted to the Office of Student Judicial Affairs and Community Standards.
-The request must be submitted in writing within the 10-business-day appeal period, and should include the rationale for requesting extra time along with a proposed date by which all appeal documents will be submitted.
+The request must be submitted in writing within the ten business-day appeal period, and should include the rationale for requesting the extension along with a proposed date by which all appeal documents will be submitted.

-15.01 The written appeal must include the Appeal Request Cover Sheet indicating the specific grounds for the appeal (see Section 15.02 ), supporting arguments and documentation, and any other relevant information the accused student or the complainant wishes to include.
+The written appeal must include the Appeal Request Cover Sheet indicating the specific grounds for the appeal, supporting arguments and documentation, and any other relevant information the student wishes to include.
 Appellants should refer to Guidelines for Writing Appeals, a document available from the Office of Student Judicial Affairs and Community Standards.

-The appellant should be aware that all appeals are initially documentary reviews in which no oral testimony is taken.
-Generally appeals are determined solely on the merits of the documents submitted and never proceed to oral hearing.
+The appellant should be aware that all appeals are documentary reviews in which no oral testimony is taken.
+Appeals are determined solely on the merits of the documents submitted and do not proceed to oral hearing.
 Appellate documents therefore should be as complete as possible.

-A. That new evidence has become available which is sufficient to alter the decision and which the appellant was not aware of or could not have reasonably obtained at the time of the original hearing.
+I. That new evidence has become available which is sufficient to alter the decision and which the appellant was not aware of or could not have been reasonably obtained at the time of the original review.

-After receiving all appellate documents, the appropriate appeals panel will convene and review the submitted appellate documents, the written decision from the initial review and supporting documents relevant to the initial review decision.
-In addition, the appeals panel may request additional statements from the hearing officer of an administrative review or the chairperson or advisor from a panel review, and may refer to the audio recording of an initial panel review, if such was conducted.
-The appeals panel will issue a written decision to all principal parties to the initial review.
+After receiving all appellate documents, the appropriate appeal panel will convene and review the submitted appellate documents, the written decision from the initial review and supporting documents relevant to the initial review decision.
+In addition, the appeal panel may request additional statements from the review officer of an administrative review.

-15.04 Upon review of the appellate documents, the appeals panel may uphold the initial decision in its entirety, increase sanctions of the initial decision, decrease sanctions of the initial decision, remand the case back to the Office of Student Judicial Affairs and Community Standards for further review or dismiss the case.
+The appeal panel may uphold the initial decision in its entirety, increase sanctions of the initial decision, decrease sanctions of the initial decision, remand the case back to the Office of Student Judicial Affairs and Community Standards for further review, or dismiss the case.
 The appeal panel applies a preponderance of the evidence standard.

 All decisions of the appeal panel, as left in effect or modified by the Vice President for Student Affairs, are final and binding upon all parties.
-There is not further appeal in any of these cases.
+There is no further appeal in any of these cases.

 15.10 Appropriate Appeals Panel

-The Student Behavior Appeals Panel will meet on a regular basis to review all appeals where academic sanctions and/or sanctions of expulsion, suspension, revocation of degree and revocation of admission are imposed.
+The Student Behavior Appeal Panel reviews all appeals where academic sanctions and/or sanctions of expulsion, suspension, revocation of degree and revocation of admission are imposed.